 Tubular netting is a variation of tubular peyote stitch.
-You may find it easier to learn if you are already familar with the basics of even count tubular peyote since it uses a similar stitch pattern and step-up after each row.
-You may also find it easier if you are familar with flat horizontal netting stitch.
+You may find it easier to learn if you are already familiar with the basics of even count tubular peyote since it uses a similar stitch pattern and step-up after each row.
+You may also find it easier if you are familiar with flat horizontal netting stitch.

-Tubular netting results in a more lacy open stitch than tubular peyote.
+Tubular netting will result in a lacier open stitch than tubular peyote.
 The look can vary depending on the size and type beads you use, as well as the number of beads in the round.

 This tutorial will show you a basic tubular netting stitch that you can use to make a tube bead like the one shown, a bracelet, necklace, or purse strap.Continue to 2 of 10 below.

 Most any beads and thread can be used with tubular netting.
 This tutorial uses WildFire beading thread, a Tulip bead needle, and size 11 Czech beads.
 Round beads tend to work better than cylinder beads, but you can try it with any of the many types of seed beads.

 To get started, pick up four groups of three seed beads and slide them down to the end of your beading thread, leaving enough tail thread for, however, you plan to finish your project.
 Since this will be a tube bead, there only needs to be enough tail thread to weave back into the project.
 If you are going to add a clasp, you will want to leave more thread.Continue to 3 of 10 below.